baptiste-fourmont/flashcard-game/README.md

   - Scribber
   - User

-Fully wrotten in PHP and use PDO
+Entirely wrotten in PHP and utilize PDO.